sebastiaan-daniels/EasyImports/README.md

 ## Pylance error

-Sometimes, Pylance can throw a warning: *Import "package" could not be resolved*\
+Sometimes, Pylance can raise a warning: *Import "package" could not be resolved*\
 this isn't problematic, as the program will still run without issues, but it may be visually annoying\
 you can fix this by ignoring the Pylance error:\